microsoft/playwright/docs/src/api/params.md

 this request body.
 If this parameter is specified `content-type` header will be set to `multipart/form-data` unless explicitly provided.
 File values can be passed either as [`fs.ReadStream`](https://nodejs.org/api/fs.html#fs_class_fs_readstream) or as file-like object containing file name, mime-type and its content.
-If the value is an array, each element will be send as a separate field with the same name.
+If the value is an array, each element will be sent as a separate field with the same name.

 ## csharp-fetch-option-multipart
 * langs: csharp